FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/trigger_camera.md

 * `Don't fire look target` - prevent firing the entity the camera looks at (we keep this weird behavior from Half-Life by default in order to maintain compatibility).
 * `Don't slow down if not Freeze Player` - in Half-Life `trigger_camera` slows down its movement if `Freeze Player` spawnflag is not set.
 It's unknown why it's coded this way.
 Tick this flag to prevent such behavior.
 * `Don't skip the first path corner` - in Half-Life `trigger_camera` actually skips moving to the first path corner path.
 Tick this flag to fix this behavior.
+* `Instant Turn` - instantly turn to the target on activation.
+By default camera starts at its angle (as it's set in the editor) and then gradually turns to the target.
+Set this spawnflag when such behavior is not desired.

 ### Bugfixes